theupdateframework/python-tuf/docs/tuf-rfc.md

 `HASH_VALUE` MUST be the encoded value of the output of the hash function with the input being the metadata converted to bytes.

+#### Verifying Against Hashes

+When a client verifies a target or metadata file against a `HASHES` object, the client MUST select `HASH_IDENTIFIER` candidates from a known, prioritized list of hashes.
+This list SHOULD be ordered according to some measure of the strength of the hash algorithm.
+For example, SHA-256 would be prioritized over SHA-1.

+The client picks the `HASH_IDENTIFIER` in `HASHES` with the highest priority and uses that algorithm to calculate the hash of the target or metadata file.
+If the hashes are no equal, then the client considered the target or metadata file invalid and returns control to the caller while signaling failure.
+The client MUST NOT fall back to a hash algorithm with lower priority if an algorithm with higher priority fails.

 ## Public Key Cryptography {#public_key_crypto}

 TUF uses public key cryptography to sign metadata about targets and other metadata.